mxuran/MKGE/README.md

-# The code will be updated soon
+# More details will be updated soon